Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Data from the International Pleuropulmonary Blastoma Registry and the European Cooperative Study Group for Pediatric Rare Tumors suggest that adjuvant chemotherapy may reduce the risk of recurrence.[

-Some general treatment considerations from the International Pleuropulmonary Blastoma Registry include the following:[
+Some general treatment considerations from the International Pleuropulmonary Blastoma Registry, according to subtype, are discussed below.[

 References:

-A retrospective review included children with a diagnosis of pleuropulmonary blastoma Type II and Type III and progressive or recurrent disease who were registered in national and European databases and trials (2000–2018).[
+A retrospective review included 35 children with Type II or Type III pleuropulmonary blastoma and progressive or recurrent disease who were registered in national and European databases and trials (2000–2018).[

 References: